codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 1. Go to the Git repository you defined or selected for the trigger condition.
 1. Make a change to any file to get a commit event.
-1. In the CSDP UI, go back to [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"})) to see the new workflow for the pipeline.
+1. In the CSDP UI, go back to [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}) to see the new workflow for the pipeline.
 1. Select the workflow to see detailed TBD

-Continue to tweak the pipeline and add more capabilities.
+Continue to tweak the pipeline and enhance its capabilities.